Realistic Blur Synthesis for Learning Image Deblurring

 \paragraph{Frame Interpolation (3, 4, 5 \& 6)} We then study the effect of frame interpolation, which is used to fill the temporal gap between consecutive sharp frames by the REDS~\cite{Nah_NTIRE19} and DVD~\cite{Su-CVPR17} datasets.
-The methods 5 and 6 in \Tbl{analysis_result} use frame interpolation.
+Methods 5 and 6 in \Tbl{analysis_result} use frame interpolation.
 The method 6 adds synthetic Gaussian noise to its images as described in \Sec{blur_synthesis}.
 Interestingly, the table shows that the method 5 performs worse than the method 3 without frame interpolation.
-This is because of the different amounts of noise in blurred images of the methods 3 and 5.
+This is because of the different amounts of noise in blurred images of methods 3 and 5.
 As frame interpolation increases the number of frames, more frames are averaged to produce a blurred image.
 Thus, a resulting blurred image has much less noise.
-The results of the methods 6 and 4, both of which add Gaussian noise, verify this.
+The results of methods 6 and 4, both of which add Gaussian noise, verify this.
 The results show that frame interpolation performs better than na\"{i}ve averaging when Gaussian noise is added.

-\paragraph{Saturation (6, 7, 8, 9 \& 10)} To analyze the effect of saturated pixels, we first compare the method 6, which does not include saturated pixels whose values are clipped, and the method 7, which uses oracle saturated pixels.
-As shown by the results, including saturated pixels improves the deblurring quality by 0.15 dB.
-Especially, the improvement is large for the test images with saturated pixels (0.33 dB).